- Study at Deakin

-As part of the 2012 IDAHO celebrations we invited staff, students and the wider community to help us put together a video 'Say No to Homophobia'.
+As part of the 2012 IDAHO celebrations we invited staff, students and the wider community to help us put together a video:

 Our Vice-Chancellor said No to homophobia and one of our students spoke about his path from a secondary school student experiencing homophobia to an out and proud university student.